401(k) Rollover Options After Leaving a Job

 For a deeper look at how tax rules apply to Gold IRA rollovers specifically, including Roth conversion implications, see our dedicated article.

 - Week 1: Contact your old plan administrator.
-Request rollover paperwork.
-Ask whether they support direct rollovers (most do).
-Confirm if there are any exit fees or processing delays.
-Some plans process rollovers in batches, which can add time.
+You request rollover paperwork and ask whether they support direct rollovers (most do).
+Confirm any exit fees or processing delays before you proceed.
+Some plans process rollovers in batches, which can add time to your schedule.

 - Week 2–3: Submit rollover paperwork.
-Complete the distribution form from your old plan.
-Specify a direct rollover (trustee-to-trustee).
-Include the receiving account details.
-Some plans require a letter of acceptance from the new custodian.
+You complete the distribution form from your old plan and specify a direct rollover (trustee-to-trustee).
+Include your receiving account details.
+Some plans require a letter of acceptance from your new custodian.

 - Week 3–5: Funds transfer.
 Direct rollovers are typically processed within 5 to 15 business days.
-Some plans mail a check to the new custodian, which adds postal time.
-Wire transfers are faster but may incur a fee.
+Some plans mail a check to your new custodian, which adds postal time.
+Wire transfers are faster but may incur a fee you pay.

 - Week 4–6: Confirmation.
-Verify that the full balance has arrived in your new account.
-Check the amount against your last statement.
-If there is a discrepancy, contact both the old and new custodians immediately.
+Verify that your full balance has arrived in your new account by checking the amount against your last statement.
+If you see a discrepancy, contact both the old and new custodians immediately.

 The 60-day rule for indirect rollovers is a hard deadline.
 The IRS grants waivers only in limited circumstances such as hospitalization, natural disaster, or custodian error.
 Do not assume you will receive an exception.
 Use a direct rollover to eliminate this risk entirely (Source: IRS Rollovers Page).